electricimp/LIS3MDL/README.md

 ## enable(*state*)

 Sets whether the magnetic sensor should be powered.
+The device starts with this disabled by default.

 Note that powering down with this method does not completely disable the device.
 When powered down, all registers are still accessible, but the sensor will not collect new readings and calls to [`readAxes(callback)`](#readaxescallback) will always return the same value.